spryker/spryker-docs/docs/ca/dev/environment-provisioning.md

 - US West (N. California)
 - US West (Oregon)

-## Code base and boiler plates

-This section explains the aspects of the code base and boilerplate you use and its impact on the provisioning task.

-### Code base

-Which code base is being used?
-As Spryker offers different business models based on customer requirements, application services related to infra setup vary based on the model.
-It is important to know which model is being used for the respective environment during provisioning.

-{% info_block infoBox "Note" %}

-Similar to project names, you can't switch between these models after the environment is created.
-Switching means a complete de-provisioning of your environment.
-You can't carry over any data—for example, B2B, B2C, B2B Marketplace, or B2C Marketplace.

-{% endinfo_block %}

 ### Repository

 The repository is the place where the customer's Spryker application code resides.
 Spryker supports only GitHub, GitLab, and Bitbucket code hosting services.
-If the customer code base isn't ready, the Spryker team provisions the environment with the previously chosen Demo Dhop model from the most recent release using GitHub.
+Providing a repository with Spryker code is a mandatory prerequisite to provision Spryker Cloud environment.

 GitHub: If the customer uses GitHub, provide a link to the GitHub repository, including a branch and a valid GitHub token.
 This allows code pipelines to access the repository.
 Ensure that you securely share the GitHub token according to [Spryker recommendations](/docs/about/all/support/share-secrets-with-the-spryker-support-team.html).

 GitLab and Bitbucket: Connecting GitLab and Bitbucket repositories directly to pipelines isn't supported.
 Therefore, we have to enable the codecommit feature during provisioning.
 Connections with pipelines can be established only after the environment is provisioned.
 If possible, grant GitLab or Bitbucket access to the Spryker engineer working on this request.
-If not, we'll use your deploy file along with the Spryker Demo Shop during provisioning.
 For detailed information about the connection process, see [Connect a GitLab code repository](/docs/ca/dev/connect-a-code-repository.html#connect-a-gitlab-code-repository) section in "Connecting a code repository".

 {% info_block infoBox "Note" %}